 Focuses on the development of modern organizations and how they work, examining why organizations take certain forms, why they succeed or fail, how they are managed, and how they are shaped by culture and social structure.
 We will study for-profit companies along with social movement organizations, non-profit organizations and governmental agencies.
 Develops understandings of the different strands of organizational theory and how to apply ideas to real organizations.
 Prerequisite, one course in sociology.
 Maximum enrollment, 12.

-For some, the term dependency is associated with popular political battles surrounding welfare and other social safety net programs.
-For others, it describes an abstract condition often stigmatized by Americans due to the value that our culture places on being independent.
 The goal of this course will be to bring the sociological imagination to bear on the complex reality of dependency by asking: What is dependency?
 Who is dependent?
 What role does dependency play in our behavior, relationships, and our lives?
-Employing literature from sociology and related disciplines, the class will cover studies of children and the elderly, marriage and work, poverty and social services, disability and illness, and even climate change to think about dependency as an important element of our everyday experience.
+Employing literature from sociology and related disciplines, the class will cover studies of children and the elderly, marriage and work, poverty and social services, disability and illness, and even climate change.
 Prerequisite, One course in Sociology or consent of the instructor.
 Maximum enrollment, 12.
-Benjamin DiCicco-Bloom.